-Capitalised development costs, product rights and/or tax assets may be written off financial years, and that the capitalised development costs, product rights and/or tax asset will be written off in connection with future financial statements.
+Company does not generate a profit in the coming financial years, and that the capitalised development costs, product rights and/or tax asset will be written off in connection with future financial statements.
 Such a scenario will affect Rovsing's results and balance sheet.